vercara/udns_ptt/README.md

 ## Set the Environment Variables

-There are two environment variables used by this function and one is required.
+The function uses two environment variables, one of which is required.

 ### WEBHOOK_URL

-The `WEBHOOK_URL` is the link to the webhook you've configured in Teams.
+`WEBHOOK_URL` is the link to the webhook you've configured in Teams.
 Follow these steps to create one:

 1. Go to your Teams channel
 2. Click on the "..." in the top right